A time splitting method for the three-dimensional linear Pauli equation: A four-term exponential splitting scheme

 The Pauli operator is split into four contributions: the kinetic part ($\Afrak$), which involves the Laplace operator, the potential part ($\Bfrak$), which collects the scalar terms of the potentials and the diagonal part of the spin term, the advection part ($\Cfrak$), which includes the convection due the magnetic vector potential, and the coupling part ($\Dfrak$), peculiar of the Pauli equation, which collects the off-diagonal part of the spin term and in general determines the coupling of the two components of the spinor.

-In view of this decomposition, the idea is to approach the time discretization of the Pauli equation with a four-term operator splitting method in analogy with the three-term splitting method proposed in~\cite{jin_semi-lagrangian_2013,caliari_splitting_2017,mzz2017} for the scalar magnetic Schr\"odinger equation.
+In view of this decomposition, the idea is to approach the time discretization of the Pauli equation with a four-term operator splitting method in analogy with the three-term splitting method proposed in~\cite{jin_semi-lagrangian_2013,caliari_splitting_2017,mzz2017} for the scalar magnetic Schr\"odinger equation: Given an integer $N>0$, we consider a uniform partition of the time interval $[0,T]$ with time-step size $\timestepsize := T/N$, i.e. $t_n := n \timestepsize$ for all $n = 0, \dots, N$, and denote by $U^n(x)$ the numerical approximation of $u(x,t_n)$.
+We consider the Lie exponential splitting scheme